Article Overview: Things to Do in Pinnacles National Park

-As one of the newest national parks, the list of things to do at Pinnacles National Park is still growing but already has some great additions.
+As one of the newer national parks, the list of things to do at Pinnacles National Park is still growing but already has some great additions.

 The most recent addition of the California National Parks is a beauty featuring some lovely dry mountain scenery, caves exploration, condor viewing, and lots of great rock climbing opportunities.